edmundooo/more-money-more-problems/README.md

 * __04_Full_Data_Clean_Preprocess.ipynb:__ reads all Tweets from Pickle, performs EDA, cleans them, and preprocceses them in preparation for topic modeling

 * __05_Topic_Modeling.ipynb:__ reads preprocessed Tweets from Pickle, converts preprocessed Tweets to a matrix of token counts, and performs Latent Dirichlet Allocation to derive topics from and assign topics to the Tweets

+* __06_Congress_Metadata.ipynb:__ - downloads metadata for each Congress member, and resolves discrepancies between the Twitter usernames listed in the Congress metadata and Tweet data